Praxis Content Area exams for the MAT

 Cumberland's Master's program for Initial Teacher License Candidates is focused on the study of pedagogy and other topics related to teaching, learning, and schooling.
 We do not offer courses at the Master's level in subject area material.
 Candidates may be enrolled in undergraduate courses in their content area if they wish to improve their knowledge, or if a transcript review requires it.

 If a candidate seeks an initial teacher's license through a Master's program, they must demonstrate adequate mastery of subject material by passing the Praxis II Content Knowledge exam related to their intended licensure before they can student teach.
+Each of the Content Knowledge tests for different teacher licenses specifically have the terms "content knowledge" in the title.
+The other tests required for licensure may be taken later.

 The list of Praxis II Content Knowledge tests required for Tennessee teachers' licenses are available from http://www.ets.org/praxis/tn/requirements.
-For licensure, all candidates must pass a Principles of Learning and Teaching (PLT) exam, and the designated Content Knowledge tests (there may be more than one).

 Failure to pass the Praxis II Content Knowledge test for their type of licensure will mean the candidate will not be permitted to student teach.
-Candidates may opt to file a change of Major to the MAE program and complete the degree without licensure.